antoinetavant/antoinetavant.github.io/blog/testing_package_version_before_deploying.rst

    :language: en

-chacking package version bump in Gitlab CI/CD
+Checking package version bump in Gitlab CI/CD
 =============================================

 Using Gitlab, you can deploy you package to the Gitlab package repository.